unischolars blog

 • Full-time undergraduate programme

-• Typically takes four years to complete
+• Typically, it takes four years to complete

 Associate Degree: